In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization: Experiments

 \subsection{Model Architecture}

 As alluded to previously, we elect to use a hypernetwork approach for constructing our neural compressor.
-Practically, this results in two networks working together to map space-time coordinates to a reconstruction of the PDE solution field. \Cref{fig:network} displays the generic INR architecture we employ for both the hypernetwork and the target network.
-The former maps from just the time coordinate \(t\) to the parameters \(\bm{\theta}(t)\).
-The latter ingests \(\bm{\theta}(t)\) to define its layers and maps from the space-time coordinates \((\bm{x},t)\) to the reconstruction \(\tilde{\bm{u}}(\bm{x},t)\).
+Practically, this results in two networks working together to map space-time coordinates to a reconstruction of the PDE solution field. \Cref{fig:network} displays the generic INR architecture we employ for both the hypernetwork and the target network. \revb{The ``Hypernet'' maps from the time coordinate \(t\) to parameters and the ``Target INR'' ingests these parameters to define its layers which map from the space-time coordinates \((\bm{x},t)\) to the reconstruction \(\widetilde{\bm{u}}(\bm{x},t)\).}

 Within the sine-layer blocks, we use sinusoidal activation functions with the initialization developed in \cite{sitzmann2020implicit}.
 We also employ skip connections similar to those of \cite{pan2023neural,sales2024implicit}.
 Thus, our networks are defined by two hyperparameters: the depth, i.e., the number of blocks, and the width of the internal linear layers.
 Because we are targeting the \textit{in situ} setting, we cannot effectively normalize the data to ensure it is in some specific range, so no activation is used at the final linear layer.
 This ensures that the target network can produce any signal value.
 The lack of activation is also useful for the hypernetwork, as we construct the initial output of the hypernetwork to match the initialization of the target INR.
 To accomplish this, we use the strategy of \cite{han2023kd}, wherein the bias of the final linear layer in the hypernetwork is set to the exact values given by the initialization of the target INR, and the weights of the last linear layer are scaled by a relatively small factor.